modxorg/Docs/en/building-sites/settings/signupemail_message.md

 Site Administrator
 ```

-Here you can set the message sent to your users when you create an account for them and let MODx send them an e-mail containing their username and password.
+Here you can set the message sent to your users when you create an account for them and let MODX send them an e-mail containing their username and password.

 The following placeholders are replaced by the Content Manager when the message is sent: `[[+sname]]` - Name of your web site
 `[[+saddr]]` - Your web site email address